 |Saturday||9am - 4pm|

-Welcome to Nyeumba Meta, a space and collection at Logan Central Library, that aims to foster respect for Australian Indigenous cultures.
-Nyeumba Meta was named in consultation with Aboriginal and Torres Strait Islander residents, to reflect the Yugambeh and Torres Strait languages.
-Nyeumba in Yugembah language means "teaching or learning" while Meta in Torres Strait language means "house".
+Nyeumba-Meta is a space and collection at Logan Central Library that aims to increase respect for Australian First Nations People.
+Nyeumba-Meta was named in consultation with Aboriginal and Torres Strait Islander residents, to reflect the Yugambeh and Torres Strait languages.
+Nyeumba in Yugambeh language means "teaching or learning".
+Meta in Torres Strait language means "house".

-The Nyeumba Meta space includes its collection of books and artifacts, artwork and regular Yarning with Our Mob events.
+The Nyeumba-Meta space includes a collection of books and artefacts, artwork and regular events.

 In 2012, a new donation of Aboriginal and Torres Strait Islander items for children was given to the collection by The Salvation Army, Communities for Children, Logan.

-For more information contact the Regional Librarian – Logan Central Library on 07 3412 4100 or send an email firstname.lastname@example.org.
+For more information contact Logan Central Library on 07 3412 4100 or send an email to email@example.com.